Does the threat of a ransomware attack keep you up at night? If it does, you’re not alone.

 The six best practices we discussed above can help you defend yourself against a ransomware attack.
 None of these best practices are silver bullets.
 They won’t prevent attacks by themselves or solve all your ransomware issue, but they can help you level the playing field when it comes to ransomware attacks.

 If you're wondering how to begin protecting your business against the threat of ransomware, we can help.
-At AFON, we offer a Microsoft-backed offsite Cloud Backup solution, which creates and stores daily backups of your business servers in Microsoft Azure's secure cloud storage.
+At AFON IT, we offer a Microsoft-backed offsite Cloud Backup solution, which creates and stores daily backups of your business servers in Microsoft Azure's secure cloud storage.
 Azure Backup comes with the following benefits:

 If you'd like to learn more about Azure Backup and how else it can keep your business's data safe, click the image below to find out more.